-Teaching theories can be organized into four categories based on two major parameters: a teacher-centered approach versus a studentcentered approach, and high-tech material use versus low-tech material use.
+Teaching theories can be organized into four categories based on two major parameters: a teacher-centered approach versus a student-centered approach, and high-tech material use versus low-tech material use.

-developing your skills Interested in as а teacher?
-Explore online education short give courses designed to you an in depth understanding of various skills in teaching.
+developing Interested in vour skills as а teacher?
+Explore online education short you courses designed to give an in depth understanding of various skills in teaching.